 Holyford Woods is a beautiful woodland, nestled in a picturesque valley near Seaton.
-The site is managed by the Countryside team in partnership with the Holyford Woodland Trust, who helped to raise funds to buy the site in 2001.
+The site is managed by the Countryside team.

 Oak, Ash and Hazel abound at Holyford Woods where birds nest in tree holes, Bats roost in handy crevices and tangled roots can provide nest sites for Weasels and Wood Mice.
 A goyle, or sunken stream runs through the heart of the woodland, feeding the Stafford Brook which runs into the Axe Estuary at the nearby Colyford Common Local Nature Reserve.

 The site offers great walking throughout the year with various routes available using the public and permissive footpaths around the site.